Interquartile Range (IQR) – Calculations & Graphs

 When to use the interquartile range

-The interquartile range is best used to avoid outlier results.
+The interquartile range is best used to avoid outliers influencing the results.
 When most figures are close to a central point but just a few would drastically adjust the mean average, for instance, viewing only the middle range of data can help to deal with errors or unlikely events.

 Print your thesis for £0